-This is a variant of a usual sale/purchase where A sells to C and where B (a broker or agent) acts in the name and on behalf of A and receives a commission from A. A set the price and the A-C transaction are given the code 1.1.
-A and C must declare for Intrastat.
+This is a variant of a usual sale/purchase where A sells to C and where B (a broker or agent) acts in the name and on behalf of A and receives a commission from A. A sets the price and the A-C transaction is given the code 1.1 A and C must declare for Intrastat.

-- A delivery/replacement with intervention of a commission agent deliveries take place.
-Depending on which country B is based in, it is A and B or B and C who declare the goods movement in Intrastat with transaction code 1.1.
+-A delivery/replacement with intervention of a commission agent two deliveries take place.
+Depending on which country B is based in, it is A and B or B and C who declare the movement of goods in Intrastat with transaction code 1.1.

 A commission agent acts in his own name and on behalf of his principal.
-A commission agent B intermediates in a sale of goods by A to C. The goods are sent by A direct to C. A issues B with an invoice and B invoices C for the goods.
-So here two
+A commission agent B intermediates in a sale of goods by A to C. The goods are sent by A directly to C. A issues B with an invoice and B invoices C for the goods.
+So, here